jrcharney/kodos/README.md

 gobject-introspection
 keybinder
 clutter
-finalterm   # I wanted to try this out, but it requires all that other stuff gimp        # Raster graphics and GIF animation.
+finalterm   # I wanted to try this out, but it requires all that other stuff.
+See https://github.com/p-e-w/finalterm gimp        # Raster graphics and GIF animation.
 It's what gtk was meant for.
             # Good luck trying to us it on an Odroid U3 though.
 inkscape    # SVG graphics.
 Basically uses the same resources as The GIMP.